 When putting ingredients into a can, specialized equipment and software are used to add the ingredients in the right proportions and to label and seal the cans.
 Similarly, databases require a Database Management System (software) used to manage the database structure, loading content to tables, and managing user access.
-SQL server management studio is an example of a DBMS.
+SQL server management studio is the interface with the DBMS.